Enalean/tuleap-documentation-en/languages/en/user-guide/ci.rst

 Ensure that *Authorization* (bellow *Authentication section*) is still set to *Anyone can do anything* and click save.

-You should then be able to login on Jenkins with you Tuleap credentials and still have access to *Manage jenkins*.
+You should then be able to login on Jenkins with you Tuleap credentials and still have access to *Manage Jenkins*.

 .. note::